snow-avocado/paradex-rs/README.md

 ## Support Me

-If you appreciate this crate, use my paradex referral link for a 5% fee discount.
+If you appreciate this crate, donate to 0x4a0b9C3781d78BDE1Ca29B216e78f192c636De0f on ethereum or base.
+Or use my paradex referral link for a 5% fee discount.
 [Click Here](https://app.paradex.trade/r/wisesplicerfc)

 ## Examples